 - Milk (8 grams of protein per cup)

 Obviously, it is recommended to seek advice from the older adult’s health care provider prior to making any dietary changes.
-Once a dietary plan is approved, let Inspired Home Care’s Barrington home care team help by planning and cooking healthy, appetizing meals, picking up groceries and making certain the pantry and refrigerator are stocked with nourishing meal and snack options, providing motivation to maintain an engaged lifestyle, and so much more – all contributing to improved health and wellbeing.
+Once a dietary plan is approved, let Inspired Home Care, a provider of home care and memory care in Lake Zurich and the surrounding areas, help by planning and cooking healthy, appetizing meals, picking up groceries and making certain the pantry and refrigerator are stocked with nourishing meal and snack options, providing motivation to maintain an engaged lifestyle, and so much more – all contributing to improved health and wellbeing.